cilidon/data-cleaning-course-project/Codebook.md

 Source code "run_analysis.R" adds appropriately descriptive variable names to the large dataset columns (variables).

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
-Source code "run_analysis.R" calculates the average for all measurement columns grouped by variables Activity and Subject and then writes the output to a local text file named "tidydata.txt""
+Source code "run_analysis.R" calculates the average for all measurement columns grouped by variables Activity and Subject and then writes the output to a local text file named "data.txt""